ingo/ingo.github.io/_recipes/scallop_ceviche_with_aguachile.md

 author: David Goody
 category: Entrees
 description: "A vibrant dish made with fresh chiles, herbs and cucumbers that\u2019\
-  s fantastic on any type of fish or shellfish.
-Served with thinly sliced scallops\
+  s fantastic on any type of fish or shellfish."
-  \ that have been just cured in fresh lime juice."
 image: scallop_ceviche_with_aguachile.jpg
 image_attribution: Con Poulos
 size: 6 first-course servings